When your organization’s network is behaving strangely, how do you know what’s going on inside it?

 We’ve looked in detail at the features of ManageEngine’s NetFlow Analyzer before.
-NetFlow Analyzer gives you visibility into traffic and bandwidth by application, conversation, protocol, etc; it lets you set alerts based on traffic thresholds; and it has a variety of useful canned reports, ranging from troubleshooting support to capacity planning and billing, as well as facilities for creating custom reports.
+NetFlow Analyzer gives you visibility into network traffic and bandwidth by application, conversation, protocol, etc; it lets you set alerts based on network traffic thresholds; and it has a variety of useful canned reports, ranging from troubleshooting support to capacity planning and billing, as well as facilities for creating custom reports.

 The ManageEngine NetFlow Analyzer can also handle sFlow.
 You can enable sFlow on the interfaces of sFlow-enabled devices and the NetFlow Analyzer will collect and analyze sFlow information.

 The web-based default dashboard includes a heat map showing the status of monitored interfaces and several real-time pie charts summarizing top applications, top protocols, top conversations, recent alarms, top QoS, and more.
 There are specific displays of security anomalies detected.

 The free version allows unlimited monitoring for 30 days but then reverts to monitoring only two interfaces.
 You can graduate to a variety of related products to expand beyond traffic analysis into a full network management suite.

 4. ntopng and nProbe

 The open-source network traffic analysis tool ntopng does passive network monitoring based on flow data and packet capture; it uses nProbe for collecting flow data from devices and hosts that export it.
 We’ve examined the capabilities of ntopng and nProbe for NetFlow monitoring and analysis before.
 They can also handle sFlow.